gruszczrob/entropyCalculator/README.md

 ## Contributing

 Contributions to the Entropy Calculator project are welcome!
 If you find a bug, have a feature request, or want to improve the code, feel free to open an issue or submit a pull request.
 Please ensure that your contributions align with the project’s goals and that you follow the coding standards outlined in the repository.

+**Note:** The C++ version is currently under active development and will gradually incorporate the advanced features already available in the Python version.
+Contributions to both versions are appreciated.

 ## Author